 Cut mushrooms into ¼" slices.

 Stem Swiss chard.
 Cut stems into ¼” slices and coarsely chop leaves.
-Keep separated.
+Keep stems and leaves separated.

 Cook the Pasta

-Reserve ½ cup pasta water.
-Drain pasta in colander.
+Reserve ½ cup pasta cooking water.
+Drain pasta in a colander.
 Set aside.

 While pasta boils, cook vegetables.